 19. Highlight (positive) customer reviews

 Word of mouth is one of the best marketing tools out there.
 Customers like to know they’re making the right decision by purchasing your product.
 By displaying real, positive customer reviews to potential buyers, you’ll help convince them your product is the right choice.

-Optimising your checkout page wouldn’t be complete without testing, measuring, adapting and repeating.
-Checkout optimisation is an ongoing process - online consumers are constantly changing their preferences, technology is ever-evolving and your competitors are always trying new things.
+Optimizing your checkout page wouldn’t be complete without testing, measuring, adapting, and repeating.
+Checkout optimization is an ongoing process – online consumers are constantly changing their preferences, technology is ever-evolving and your competitors are always trying new things.
 To stay relevant and keep those orders coming in, you need to test, measure, implement and repeat.